kaaquer/alx-fe-reactjs/recipe-sharing-app/README.md

 # Recipe Sharing Application

-A modern React application for sharing and discovering recipes, built with Zustand for state management.
+A modern React application for sharing and discovering recipes, built with Zustand for state management and React Router for navigation.

 ## Features

 - **Add Recipes**: Simple form to add new recipes with title and description
 - **View Recipes**: Display all added recipes in a clean, card-based layout
+- **Recipe Details**: Click on any recipe to view its detailed information
+- **Edit Recipes**: Modify existing recipes with an inline edit form
+- **Delete Recipes**: Remove recipes with confirmation dialog
 - **State Management**: Uses Zustand for efficient state management
+- **Routing**: React Router for seamless navigation between views
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Modern UI**: Beautiful gradient design with smooth animations

 ## Tech Stack

 - **React 18**: Latest React with hooks and modern features
+- **React Router DOM**: Client-side routing for navigation
 - **Vite**: Fast build tool and development server
 - **Zustand**: Lightweight state management library
 - **CSS3**: Modern styling with gradients and animations